Guide · 13 minute read

 Do I need a Twilio account to get SMS alerts?

 Only if you build the integration yourself or use a plugin that requires one.
-Zapier and Make can route to Twilio, but you still need to create a Twilio account, buy a phone number, and manage A2P registration in the US. localbot handles all of this for you and does not require a Twilio account on your end.
+Zapier and Make can route to Twilio, but you still need to create a Twilio account, buy a phone number, and manage A2P registration in the US. localbot handles SMS delivery, owner alerts, and missing-detail follow-up without requiring a Twilio account on your end.

 Is it GDPR compliant to send form data via SMS?